 Categories: Technology, Social networks, Cross, Argent, Pomegranate, Bridge, Tower, Escutcheon, Tree, Fish, Bordure, Compony, Eagle, Lion, Pale, Castle, Bell tower, Plough share, Ship, Semé and Fleur de lis.

-Port and windows, Between, Proper, Pointed, Armed, Azure, Boa, Bordure, Wreath, Charged, Castle, Upon (wreath), Crest, Compony, Ogee, Created, Cross, Quarterly, Triple-towered, Outlined in sable, Displayed, Two, In chief, In base, Coat of arms, Fleur de lis, Personal, Gules, Leaved, Illuminated, Interpreted, Chief, Mantling, Langued, Lion, Masoned, Semi-circular, Or, Argent, Without divisions, Sable, Vert, Grasping, Crest and mantling, Freehand, Three, One, Helm and Eagle.
+Port and windows, Between, Proper, Pointed, Armed, Azure, Boa, Bordure, Wreath, Charged, Castle, Upon (wreath), Crest, Compony, Ogee, Crown, Created, Quarterly, Triple-towered, Outlined in sable, Displayed, Two, In chief, In base, Coat of arms, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Chief, Mantling, Langued, Motto, Lion, Masoned, Semi-circular, Or, Argent, Without divisions, Sable, Vert, Grasping, Crest and mantling, Freehand, Three, One, Helm and Eagle.

 Dr. Antonio Salmerón y Cabañas,